palaa159/Docs/Tutorials/02-Ganglion_Getting Started_Guide.md

 ![EEG pin connections](../assets/images/ganglion_EEG-plugged.jpg)

-The wires should be connected like this:
+The electrode wires should be connected like this:

 | Electrode wire color | OpenBCI Ganglion Board |
 | -------------- | -------------- |